ValentinChanter/ELFCC/README.md

 This helped me confirm that my `jmp` was indeed broken (both when I tried absolute at first, then relative).
 - Even when I got the right `jmp` at the end of the payload, the program would resume normal execution, then crash at the first `pop rsi` or at the last instruction.
 This was likely due to the payload messing too much with the registers and the stack. \
 To fix this, I pushed every used register and gave the payload some space by substracting 0x1000 to `rsp`, before adding it back right before popping the registers.
+- I tried to test the program on Debian 12. `/tmp/outfile` was created but was empty.
+The binary was still executing normally without crashing.
+This was probably due to open, read, or write permission issues and another payload not requiring such permission should work.
+I tried using sudo but this didn't make any difference.

 ## References